 Recent test results indicate that pollutant levels in Brown’s Creek still far exceed safe levels.
 Upstate Forever and Riverkeeper checked up on the site on May 11, 2017 and saw several areas of concern, including tree die-off over the seep, a petroleum sheen in the creek below a containment boom, and stressed groundcover in an area where contaminated groundwater may interface with the creek downstream (away from the seep).

 SELC appealed the dismissal on our behalf to the 4th Circuit U.S. Court of Appeals in mid May, and oral arguments were heard on Thursday, Dec.
 7, 2017.
-We are now awaiting a ruling.
+On April 12, 2018, the 4th Circuit released its 2-1 decision in our favor on the appeal.
 This case will likely set precedent and has drawn national attention.
-You can read the briefs filed in the appeal below (PDF format).
-We will keep you posted.
+You can read the decision and the briefs filed in the appeal below (PDF format).

 Plantation Pipeline from Baton Rouge to Greensboro is built at a cost of $20M in response to tankers being sunk in the Atlantic during World War II